The Cat Returns: Box office

-The film was released on July 20, 2002 as the highest-grossing domestic film at the Japanese box office in 2002 and the 7th highest-grossing film of the year overall.
-As of January 5, 2015, it is the 86th highest-grossing film in Japan, with ¥6.46 billion.
-The film grossed a total of $65 million at the box office.
+The film was released on July 20, 2002 as the highest-grossing domestic film at the Japanese box office and the 7th highest-grossing film of the year overall.
+The film earned a total of $65 million at the box office.

 Critical reception

-On review aggregator Rotten Tomatoes, 91% of 23 critic reviews are positive for The Cat Returns, and the average rating is 7.0/10.
-The website's critics consensus reads, "Sweetly charming and beautifully animated, The Cat Returns offers anime adventure suitable for the very young and young at heart."
 According to Metacritic, which gave a score of 70 out of 100 based on 11 critics, the film received "generally favorable reviews".

 Lisa Nesselson of Variety described the film as "catchy entertainment for kids and adults" and highlighted the "thrillingly imaginative" finale.
 Michael Booth of The Denver Post noted that director Morita "has a slightly cruder, more realistic sense of the world and its looniness than does Miyazaki, and you can see where The Cat Returns moves on a different track even as it pays homage to Japan's current animation master."
 Neil Smith of the BBC noted that while the film "can't quite match the invention of 2003 Oscar-winner Spirited Away...
 The Cat Returns is still an enchanting, magical fable with a twisted vein of surrealism."

 Home media

-The film was dubbed in English by Walt Disney Pictures with the voices of Anne Hathaway, Cary Elwes, Peter Boyle, Elliott Gould, Tim Curry, Judy Greer, and Kristen Bell, for a release on DVD on February 22, 2005 alongside Nausicaä of the Valley of the Wind and Porco Rosso.
-Walt Disney Studios Home Entertainment released the film on Blu-ray in the United States was on June 16, 2015.
+The film was dubbed in English by Walt Disney Pictures with the voices of Anne Hathaway, Cary Elwes, Peter Boyle, Elliott Gould, Tim Curry, Judy Greer, and Kristen Bell, for a release on DVD on February 22, 2005, alongside Nausicaä of the Valley of the Wind and Porco Rosso.
+Walt Disney Studios Home Entertainment released the film on Blu-ray in the United States on June 16, 2015.
 GKIDS re-released the film on DVD and Blu-ray on January 16, 2018.